evan-forbes/UniswapMoonbeamPost/README.md

 Let’s make a dApp!
 The design that we’re going to deploy today was inspired by the celestial [proton pump](https://en.wikipedia.org/wiki/Proton_pump), and follows the basics of many dApps.
 Which is, harness the promise of profit to power a service.
 In our case, we’re going to modify a [Uniswap](https://uniswap.org/) pool to call an arbitrary function every time some entity calls the `swap` method.
 Running arbitrary functions in a smart contract isn’t a bad idea, it’s a **ghastly** one.
 So we'll have to put in some restrictions, and ensure that at least the funds in the pool cannot be stolen.
 Even with appropriate restrictions, running this on a mainnet is reckless at best, at least until we find some safe use cases.
 We’re never going to find a safe use case if we don’t explore though.
 So bring your lab coats and off we go to the incentivized testnet, in search of product market fit!

 Let's take a deeper dive into exactly how Uniswap `swap`s work.
-The smart folks over at Uniswap HQ made some very wise design decisions that allow us to do the crazy experiments that we're going to do later.
+The smart folks over at Uniswap HQ made some very wise design decisions that allow us to do the crazy experiments that we're planning.
 Their swapping system only checks balances at the end of the swap, and before the checks are made, we can run whatever function we want in an atomic fashion.
 This allows for yoga like flexibility.
-Check out the swap method `Uniswap/uniswap-v2-core/contracts/UniswapV2Pair.sol`.
-This method is called for each and every different type of swap.
+Check out the swap method `Uniswap/uniswap-v2-core/contracts/UniswapV2Pair.sol`, it's called for every swap.

 ```Solidity
 contract UniswapV2Pair is IUniswapV2Pair, UniswapV2ERC20 {